 - 1/4 inches thick

-5. Durahold Plus Felt and Rubber Rug Pad for Hard Floors
+5. Durahold Plus Felt and Rubber Rug Pad

 While a regular felt finish should be able to snag onto your carpet’s backing, some rugs are too smooth to grab onto.
 In those cases, you might want to choose a product like this textured felt rug pad from Durahold Plus.
 In addition to providing that upward grip, the product also has natural rubber on the bottom.
 The hexagonal tread of the rubber should prevent the pad from moving an inch even when you’re vacuuming your carpets.